Last Updated: 2/27/23 | February 27th, 2023

 If you cut your accommodation costs, you can visit Napa on a budget.
 The average cost for hotels in the area is around $175 USD per night, with some basic options starting at $110 USD (before taxes).
 Unless you’re traveling as a pair or part of a group, that’s a lot for one person to spend per night.

 However, there aren’t a lot of hosts in Napa, so look for one in advance since, given the cost of accommodations, they get a lot of requests.
 I found a host two weeks before I went, and they had other people staying with them at the same time, too.

-But if staying with a stranger for free doesn’t appeal to you, go with Airbnb.
+But if staying with a stranger for free doesn’t appeal to you, try Airbnb.
 It’s the cheapest paid option (though these days, Airbnb prices are creeping closer and closer to hotel prices).
-There are a lot of listings for the area, with some costing as little as $75 per night for a private room.
+There are a lot of listings for the area, with some costing as little as $75 USD per night for a private room.

 Napa is home as much to world-class food as it is to wine.
 That doesn’t bode well for your pocket.
-You can easily sit down for a meal and pay over $10 for just an appetizer!
+You can easily sit down for a meal and pay over $20 USD for just an appetizer!

 Stick to the markets and sandwich shops if you want to survive on a budget.
 There is a farmers market (with a few restaurants) in downtown Napa.
-Gott’s Roadside has locations in both Napa and St. Helena and serves delicious burgers for under $8, while Ad Hoc runs a delicious food truck offering fried chicken made by a Michelin star chef for $15 with sides.
+Gott’s Roadside has locations in both Napa and St. Helena and serves delicious — and affordable — burgers.